Bios

 Prior to joining Hinman, Howard & Kattell Matt practiced criminal defense law in Chemung County’s Public Advocate’s Office.
 He has extensive criminal experience handling matters ranging from speeding tickets to homicide trials.
 He joined the law firm of Learned, Reilly, Learned & Hughes in 2011 becoming partner in 2017.

 Matt is a member of the New York State Bar Association and the Chemung County Bar Association.
-In his free time, Matt enjoys fly fishing and the outdoors.
+In his free time, Matt enjoys fly fishing, playing golf and the outdoors.
 Matt lives locally and is a native of Horseheads, NY.

 Partner